-For example, purchasing an annuity is a lot like setting up your own pension plan.
-Since most workers these days don’t have a traditional defined benefit pension, an annuity can be the perfect replacement plan.
+Purchasing an Annuity Is a Lot Like Setting up Your Own Pension Plan: Most workers these days don’t have access to a traditional, defined benefit pension, so an annuity can be the perfect replacement.

-But annuities come in different shapes and sizes, so you’ll have to get annuity quotes to make sure that you are investing in the right plan.
+Annuities come in different shapes and sizes, so you’ll have to get annuity quotes to make sure that you are investing in the right plan.
 But, to help you in your initial research, there are five major annuity types:

 A fixed annuity is exactly what the name implies.
-It’s an investment plan in which the insurance company agrees to make fixed income payments to you the under the terms of the annuity contract.
+It’s an investment plan in which the insurance company agrees to make fixed-income payments to you under the terms of the annuity contract.
 With a fixed annuity, you can earn a stable rate of return on your investment.
-In a way, it’s a perfect investment solution for a retiree, since it effectively creates a traditional pension equivalent for the growing number of retirees who don’t have one.
+In a way, it’s a perfect investment solution for a retiree, since it effectively creates a traditional pension for the growing number of retirees who don’t have one.

-Fixed annuities, and really all annuities, are really customized investments.
-For that reason you will have to get annuity quotes from various insurance companies in order to determine which will be best for you.
+Fixed annuities – and really all annuities – are essentially customized investments.
+For that reason, you will have to get annuity quotes from various insurance companies in order to determine which will be best for you.

 You can invest in a fixed annuity that will provide you with immediate income.
-But you can also include it in a deferred income annuity (see below), which will allow it to accumulate investment income, to provide you with an even higher income in the future.
+But you can also include it in a deferred income annuity, which will accumulate interest and provide you with an even higher income in the future.

 If you set up a fixed annuity as a deferred income annuity, where it accumulates investment income, you may also be subject to the IRS 10% early withdrawal penalty on the income portion.
 This is because the interest accumulation on the annuity is tax-deferred, similar to a retirement plan – which is actually one of the major advantages annuities provide.

-Variable annuities “can” offer an investor a chance to earn higher rates of return than what are available on fixed income investments, including fixed annuities.
-They provide investment participation in both stocks and bonds – which also brings the possibility of loss of principal due to declines in the financial markets.
+Variable annuities can offer an investor a chance to earn higher rates of return than what is available on fixed-income investments, including fixed annuities.
+They provide investment participation in both stocks and bonds, but that also brings the risk of principal loss if the financial markets decline.

-Variable annuities are typically deferred, so that you can increase your investment in the plan to produce a higher income when you finally begin withdrawing income payments.
+Variable annuities are typically deferred, so that you can increase your investment in the plan to produce a higher income when you finally begin withdrawals.
 Again, like retirement plans, the investments grow on a tax-deferred basis.
-You can set up a future date when you will begin receiving income, which could be your retirement or some other date.
+You can set up a future date when you will begin receiving income, which could be during retirement or any other date.

 That’s the “good news” on variable annuities.
 I personally don’t recommend them – there’s just too much about them that isn’t investor-friendly.

 The returns on variable annuities are neither fixed nor guaranteed, and they also come with limitations as to when you can withdraw money from them.
-You’ll have to get annuity quotes on specific plans in order to determine the allowed frequency, you will typically be limited to one withdrawal per year.
-But that one withdrawal will only be allowed so long as it doesn’t occur within the surrender period, which is usually 10 years.
+You’ll have to get annuity quotes on specific plans in order to determine the allowed frequency, but you will typically be limited to one withdrawal per year, so long as it doesn’t occur within the surrender period (usually 10 years).

 But fees are the reason I don’t like variable annuities.
-They charge a national average 3.61% per year, but fees over 5% aren’t unusual.
-Even if you expect an investment return of 7% on the annuity, fees of 3.61% will more than chop that return in half (are you getting the sense something’s seriously wrong yet?).
+They charge a national average of 3.61% per year, though fees over 5% aren’t unusual.
+Even if you expect a return of 7% on the annuity, fees of 3.61% will more than chop that return in half (are you getting the sense something’s seriously wrong yet?).

 That’s too many fees in one investment vehicle.

 This may be the most desirable type of annuity for the largest number of people.
 It’s a type of fixed annuity, except that it uses different methods for creating income within the plan.
-While fixed annuities concentrate heavily on protection of principal and stable returns, fixed indexed annuities attempt both objectives, but also provide participation in rising financial markets.
+While fixed annuities concentrate heavily on the protection of principal and stable returns, fixed-indexed annuities attempt both objectives but also provide participation in rising financial markets.

 Like fixed annuities, fixed indexed annuities also provide an annual guaranteed minimum rate of return.
 But you can also get the returns provided by investment in a specific stock index.
 The insurance company will then give you the benefit of the higher return between the two.
 This gives fixed indexed annuities stock market participation on the way up, but protection against market declines.